Kong/docs.konghq.com/app/1.0.x/configuration.md

 ### Additional Configuration

+FIXME - fix line breaks in section below

+FIXME - port the section below to the 0.15.x doc

 #### origins

 The origins configuration can be useful in complex networking configurations, and is typically required when Kong is used in a service mesh.

 `origins` is a comma-separated list of pairs of origins, with each half of the pair separated by an `=` symbol.
 The origin on the left of each pair is overridden by the origin on the right.
+This override occurs after the access phase, and before upstream resolution.
+It has the effect of causing Kong to send traffic that would have gone to the left origin to the right origin instead.

 The term origin (singular) refers to a particular scheme/host or IP address/port triple, as described in RFC 6454 (https://tools.ietf.org/html/rfc6454#section-3.2).
 In Kong's `origins` configuration, the scheme *must* be one of `http`, `https`, `tcp`, or `tls`.
 In each pair of origins, the scheme *must* be of similar type - thus `http` can pair with `https`, and `tcp` can pair with `tls`, but `http` and `https` cannot pair with `tcp` and `tls`.

+When an encrypted scheme like `tls` or `https` in the left origin is paired with an unencrypted scheme like `tcp` or `http` in the right origin, Kong will terminate TLS on incoming connections matching the left origin, and will then route traffic unencrypted to the specified right origin.
+This is useful when connections will be made to the Kong node over TLS, but the local service (for which Kong is proxying traffic) doesn't or can't terminate TLS.
+This capability is an important enabler of Kong Mesh.

 Like all Kong configuration settings, the `origins` setting *can* be declared in the `Kong.conf` file - however **it is recommended that Kong administrators avoid doing so**.
-Instead, `origins` should be set on a per-node basis using [environment variables](https://docs.konghq.com/0.14.x/configuration/#environment-variables).
-As such, `origins` is not present in [`kong.conf.default`](https://github.com/Kong/kong/blob/master/kong.conf.default).
+Instead, `origins` should be set on a per-node basis using [environment variables](https://docs.konghq.com/{{page.kong_version}}/configuration/#environment-variables).
+As such, `origins` is not present in [`kong.conf.default`](https://github.com/Kong/kong/blob/0.15.0/kong.conf.default).

+In Kubernetes deployments, it is recommended that `origins` not be configured and maintained "by hand" - instead, `origins` for each Kong node should be managed by the [Kubernetes Identity Module (KIM)](FIXME URL needed).

 Default: none